|Birth: ||Jan. 1, 1864|

 Despite the poor turn of events, O. W. remarried a divorced woman, Anna M. (Shepard) Torrance, former wife of Samuel Torrance, in January of 1900.
 Anna, too, had children of her own.
 Though it may never be known, it is very possible that the marriage between O. W. and Anna was one of convenience, given that both parties had a vacancy for a new mother/ father of their children.
 Whatever the case, O. W. and Anna gave birth to one child between them, O. W. Jr. at 308 Broadway Street, Boise.
 They resided at 308 until 1905 when O. W. erected a much larger home at 414 Jefferson Street.
 The new home was complete with running water, heat, sewer, and electric, as well as spacious rooms, a library, a large dining room, and a grand staircase.
 Many family weddings were held at 414 and was always decorated in lavish detail.

 Refusing to settle, O.W. saw fit to move once again.
 Selling his home and disposing of his business, the Smith family relocated to Chicago, IL in February of 1920.
 According to the Idaho Daily Statesman, O. W. was interested in a manufacturing business in Chicago, but may have excluded subtle details.
 Legend has it that O. W. borrowed $100,000 ($1,000,000 in today's money) from his stepdaughter's husband's father, Thomas Davis.
 O. W. lost the money and rather than account for his mismanagement, left for Chicago.
+No physical document has ever surfaced to prove such money ever changed hands.
+Perhaps the family will never know for sure.

 While in Chicago, O. W. Jr. attended Columbia College and Chicago Law School, graduating in 1925.
 He continued to live with his mother and father even after graduating.
 O. W.'s stepdaughter, Emily Torrance, lived with the family as a practicing nurse, having graduated from St. Alphonsus Hospital, Boise.
-Relatives of Marcella Torrance-Davis, step-daughter of O. W., claim that Emily was a primary bread winner for the Smith family while in Chicago.
+Relatives of Marcella Torrance-Davis, step-daughter of O. W., assert that Emily was a primary bread winner for the Smith family while in Chicago.

 Relocating one last time before his death, O. W. Sr. moved to a small apartment at 2320 Sheffield Avenue around 1943, only a few blocks from his residence on Webster Avenue.
 His youngest son, O. W. Jr., relocated to Harrisburg, Pennsylvania and sold insurance around this time.
 It is possible that the loss of a second income forced O. W. Sr. to reevaluate his living arrangements and find a more economical residence.
 His stepdaughter Emily continued to care for him until his death on New Year's Day, 1949, which was also his eighty-fifth birthday.
 He was tragically killed when he slipped on a patch of ice in front of 859 Fullerton Avenue, not more than a few blocks from home.
 He fractured his right shoulder and ribs and succumbed from shock.
 It is not known why he was out or where he was headed.